 All rescues in the Mediterranean are completed by MSF in full accordance with the law of the sea and the SOLAS convention and under the coordination of the recognised maritime rescue coordination centre, which is currently the Libyan Joint Rescue Coordination Centre (JRCC).
 Every man, woman and child rescued by MSF is met at port by Italian and EU border guards.
 However, since the Libyan JRCC took on the responsibility for the coordination of search and rescue in the international waters between Libya and Italy, political disputes over ports of disembarkation have become a regular occurrence, leaving ships who have rescued people at sea stranded for weeks at a time.

 As a humanitarian organization, we clarify that the purpose of our activities and efforts at sea are only and exclusively aimed at saving lives.

 The reason the smugglers’ business model exists is in part because the European Union does not offer any safe and legal alternatives for refugees and migrants who are looking for safety in Europe.
 Addressing this would be the most effective way to stamp out smuggling networks and stop unnecessary deaths at sea.

 It is not MSF’s role to police international waters or to investigate smuggling networks.
 We are doctors, not police and we are present on the Mediterranean to save lives.

 MSF search and rescue boats do not receive alerts or distress calls from smugglers.
-If a boat in distress is spotted by one of our boats, we inform the Maritime Rescue Coordination Centre in Rome which is responsible for coordinating the rescue.
-The MRCC, under international law, decides which ships in the area are best positioned to assist (this includes all vessels: the Italian Coast Guard, Italian navy ships, Frontex, Eunavfor Med, NGOs and commercial ships.
+If a boat in distress is spotted by one of our boats, we inform the relevant authorities coordinating the search and rescue operations which, under international law, decide which ships in the area are best positioned to assist (this includes all vessels: Coast Guard vessels, navy and other military ships, Frontex, NGOs and commercial ships).